Hate getting older?

 I felt the grief of losing my brother, the fear about money, and the shame of needing help from my daughter.
 I didn’t try to fix it or think my way out.
 I simply paused and let myself feel it all.

-That was when I returned to what I had taught for 36 years but had stopped practicing: mindfulness, self-compassion, functional fitness, and learning to handle hard things in a healthy way instead of ignoring them or falling apart.
+That was when I returned to what I had taught for 38 years but had actually stopped practising myself: mindfulness, self-compassion, functional fitness, and facing hard things honestly instead of pushing through them.

-When I accepted things as they were, something shifted.
-I stopped pretending I didn’t need help and began to ask for it.
-I started making choices based on what truly mattered to me, not just what I thought I should do.
+When I acknowledged things as they actually were, something changed.
+I asked my daughter for help instead of pretending I didn't need it.
+I started making choices based on what mattered to me, not just what I thought I should do.

-I realised what was truly worth my time and energy and I felt a real change inside.
-For the first time, I was living fully instead of just getting through each day.
+For the first time, I was living fully, not just getting through each day.

-Every time you catch your reflection, there's that split second: When did I get so old?
+Every time you see your reflection, you might think: When did I get so old?
 That voice, whether it’s disgust, disappointment, or shame, can make you feel older than you really are.
-Trying to fight it with 'ageing is beautiful' positivity doesn’t work if you don’t believe it.
-So you end up pretending everything is fine, or feeling hopeless when it’s not.
-But there is another way.
+Trying to cover it up with ‘ageing is beautiful’ positivity doesn’t help when you don’t believe it.
+But there’s another way.

-Grief is still there, but you're no longer drowning in it.
-Fear and frustration remain, but you have energy for your real life again.
-You get to choose how you spend your time, build something that matters, and say what you think.
-Be exactly who you are without performing for anyone.
-You stay strong, curious, and fiercely alive—on your own terms.
+Grief might still be there, but it doesn’t overwhelm you.
+Fear and frustration may linger, but you have energy for your real life again.
+You choose how to spend your time, build something meaningful, and speak your mind, without managing everyone else's comfort first.
+Stay strong, curious, and fully alive, your way.

 FROM MY BLOG